 10 Reasons You Should Try Flipping Your Class

 If you’ve never tried flipping your class before, you need to.
-It’s a lot easier than you think and you and your students may just be amazed by the benefits.
+It’s easier than you may think, and you and your students will be amazed at the benefits.

 In case you’re not familiar with flipping, here’s the basic idea: In a traditional classroom, you lecture during class and then give homework at night.
 But in a flipped classroom you reverse that and have students watch video lectures for homework then work on projects or practice during class.